zeek/zeek-docs/scripts/base/utils/addrs.zeek.rst

    Checks if all elements of a string array are a valid octet value.

-   :octets: an array of strings to check for valid octet values.
+   :param octets: an array of strings to check for valid octet values.

    :returns: T if every element is between 0 and 255, inclusive, else F.